Fran6nd/ip_switcher/Readme.md

 1. Upon launching the app, it will automatically detect your active network interface.
 2. From the GUI, select a preset configuration (either DHCP or a Static IP preset).
 3. Click **Apply** to switch the network settings for your active interface.

-## Troubleshooting

-- If you encounter any issues or errors, please check the `nuitka-crash-report.xml` for debugging information.
-- If the application fails to detect your network interface, ensure your network is properly configured.

-## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- This project uses [Nuitka](https://nuitka.net/) to compile the Python script into a standalone macOS application.
-- [Tkinter](https://wiki.python.org/moin/TkInter) is used for the GUI.
-- Thanks to everyone contributing to the development of this tool!

-## Contact

-For support or contributions, please open an issue or contact the repository owner.

----

-Thank you for using **IP Switcher Pro**!